Ontology Enrichment from Texts: A Biomedical Dataset for Concept Discovery and Placement: DATASET CONSTRUCTION

 \subsubsection{Step 2: Edge Extraction.}

 We extract the directed edges in the older sub-KB for both in-KB and out-of-KB entities.
 For in-KB entities, this is achieved by querying all the direct parents and children in the older KB.
-For out-of-KB entities, this is achieved by queries all the \textit{most} direct, in-KB (older KB) parents and children from the newer sub-KB, given that edges for the out-of-KB entities are not available in the older KB.
+For out-of-KB entities, this is achieved by querying all the \textit{most} direct, in-KB (older KB) parents and children from the newer sub-KB, given that edges for the out-of-KB entities are not available in the older KB.
 If the entity is a leaf node, we set the direct child as NULL, as in \citet{zhang2021TMN}.
-The querying process is based on the ontology processing module in DeepOnto, which is based on OWL API \cite{horridge2011owl}.
+The querying process is based on ontology processing module in DeepOnto \cite{he2023deeponto}.